monobasic/Angular-Reactive-Demo-Shop/README.md

 - Sorting: Products can be sorted by date created, price and name
 - Products can be viewed in a grid or a list view
 - Products are shown paged via a PagingService
-- When logged in as a user with adminstrative rights, additional buttons are shown for product CRUD operations, it's possible to add a new product, edit a product or delete.
-Images are handled via FirebaseStorage
+- When logged in as a user with adminstrative rights, additional buttons are shown for product CRUD operations

+### Product CRUD
+- Add a new product
+- Edit existing product
+- Delete existing product
+- Images handled with Firebase Storage

 #### Rating
 - Products can be rated by logged in users from 1 to 5